Know what's in

 India's primary regulation, governs manufacture, sale, and import.
 No legal definition of 'clean' or 'natural'.

 Products sold in India must list ingredients in INCI format.
-Many brands still don't comply fully with complete disclosure.
+Many brands still don't comply fully.

 Ingredient glossary

-The terms you need to know when reading a label.
+The terms you need to know when reading a skincare label.

 INCI